Bayesian Optimization for General Reaction Conditions: Supporting Information

 \textbf{Borylation reaction}

-The borylation reaction benchmark is concerned with the Ni-catalyzed borylation of different aryl electrophiles (aryl chlorides, aryl bromides, and aryl sulfamates) (\cref{fig:Borylation_reaction}).
-In total, 33 different aryl electrophiles were tested.
-As reaction conditions, ligands (23 different ligands), and solvents (2 different solvents) were varied.
-In total, the benchmark consists of 1518 different experiments, for which the yield is reported.
+The expanded borylation dataset consists of 75 different aryl electrophiles, up from 33 in the originally published dataset (see \cref{fig:Borylation_reaction_augmented}).
+Combined with the 46 reported reaction condition combinations, the augmented dataset consists of 3450 reactions, for which the yield is reported.

-The average yield is $45.5\%$, whereas the maximum yield is $100.0\%$ (\cref{fig:Borylation_EDA}).
-The average of the average yield of each condition is $45.5\%$, while the maximum of the average yield of the conditions is $65.4\%$ (\cref{fig:Borylation_EDA}).
-The ligand-solvent combination with the highest average yield is shown in \cref{fig:Borylation_EDA}.
+Expansion decreased the average yield from $0.455$ to $0.262$, whereas the maximum yield remained the same at $1.000$ (see \cref{fig:Borylation_EDA_augmented}).
+The average \gls{mean} yield of each condition is decreased from $0.455$ to $0.262$, and the maximum \gls{mean} yield of each condition is also decreased from $0.654$ to $0.384$ (see \cref{fig:Borylation_EDA_augmented}).
+The ligand-solvent combination with the highest \gls{mean} yield is unaffected by dataset and expansion and shown in \cref{fig:Borylation_EDA_augmented}.

-With respect to the threshold aggregation function, the chosen threshold was $90\%$.
-The average number of substrates with a yield above this threshold are $1.457$, while the maximum number of substrates is $5$ (\cref{fig:Borylation_EDA_frac}).
-The ligand-solvent combination with the highest number of substrates with a yield above the threshold is the same as shown in \cref{fig:Borylation_EDA}.
-However, the shown ligand-solvent combination is only one of four combinations.
+With respect to the \gls{threshold} generality metric, the chosen threshold was $0.90$.
+The average number of substrates with a yield above this threshold are $1.457$, while the maximum number of substrates is $5$ (\cref{fig:Borylation_EDA_frac_augmented}).
+Several ligand-solvent combinations provide the highest number of substrates with a yield above the threshold, one of them is shown in \cref{fig:Borylation_EDA_augmented}.
+The ligand-solvent combinations are unaffected by the expansion.